-Little Tokyo has two 150-year-old grapefruit trees that have witnessed the entire history of our historic Japantown.
-Saved from demolition during the 1980s redevelopment, these trees still bear fruit to this day, and every year, we pick their fruit and make cocktails as a community benefit!
+Little Tokyo has two 150-year-old grapefruit trees that have witnessed the entire history of our historic Japantown: Sunny & a sister tree on First Street North!
+Every year, we pick their fruit and make cocktails as a community benefit!

 SAVE THE DATE!

 Sip the 1884 Cocktail and taste 150 years of Little Tokyo history.
 Celebrate our two historic grapefruit trees, remnants of the Wolfskill grapefruit orchard, and our historic Japantown.

 There are two remaining Little Tokyo grapefruit trees from the Wolfskill Orchard, which stretched into downtown from the late 1800s to early 1900s and popularized citrus in California.
 Faced with redevelopment in 1980, JACCC and the SoCal Gardeners Federation saved and relocate our 150-year old tree from its original location behind the Amerasia bookstore (near what is now Somi Somi) to the JACCC Plaza.
 These trees have witnessed the citrus groves; the growth of the city of LA; the founding of Little Tokyo; the WWII Japanese American incarceration camps; and our perseverance through many waves of displacement and redevelopment.
 These trees are a symbol of our resilient, thriving community, and they continue to bear fruit for future generations!